Thank you for your interest in supporting Focus Ireland, we really appreciate it.

 Don’t forget to start your fundraising page HERE.
 Remember to log your walking distance to your page as you go to ensure you receive your Camino passport stamps for each town along the way.

 If you have any questions or would like more information, please email us at firstname.lastname@example.org or call 01 881 5900.

 20km Rua to Santiago

-Our Virtual walk, Camino De Quarantine is an opportunity for supporters to find out more about the Camino de Santiago and the culture of the area.
+Our Virtual Camino is an opportunity for supporters to find out more about the Camino de Santiago and the culture of the area.
 Not only will you learn about the history of the Camino, the detailed structure of The French Way route and the traditional foods, you will earn stamps for each town you reach and receive a certificate of completion after you’ve finished your 114km virtual Camino walk.

 Get ready to immerse yourself in the Camino Culture and download our recommended books, recipes, podcasts/playlists, phrases and Camino symbols.
 SEE BELOW!

 Get the full list of our recommended books based on the Camino.

 Reading up on the Camino and all its glory is a great way to submerse yourself into the next 5 weeks of walking.
 It may not be as easy to get to sunny Spain but we can certainly get cultured while walking Irish soil.